maboytim/TRS80-M12M16B-U50_for_Banked_CPM3/README.md

 One detail that has been ignored until now is video memory.
 Video memory is mapped to F800h-FFFFh when enabled by `MEMCFG[7]` which is the `VIDEO` signal.
 So the `!VID` term in the expression just enables or disables the RAM in the region of the video memory depending on the state of `VIDEO`.

-Since CPM mode just swaps the common and banked pages in principle all that should be needed is just invert MA15 to obtain R0_1:
+Since CPM mode just swaps the common and banked pages in principle all that should be needed is to just invert `MA15` to obtain `R0_1`:
 ```
 /* LOW_PAGE=1 */
 R0_1 = LOW_PAGE & ( MA15 ? 'b'1 : (PAGE1 & !VID) );